keithpitty/kpdotcom-jekyll/_achievements/010-engineering-manager-envato.md

 ---
 layout: none
-heading: Engineering Manager, Envato (2021 - present)
+heading: Engineering Manager, Envato (2021 - 2025)
 ---

 I joined [Envato](https://envato.com/) in July 2021 in the role of an Engineering Manager.
 Read on to learn more of my achievements, which are listed in reverse chronological order.

+For the last couple of months before my retirement, following a restructure, I focussed on assisting the formation of the Elements Platform team.
+A key aspect of my contribution was facilitating the adaptation of processes for this team and the new domain within which it operated.

+For three months in early 2025, I managed an additional team within the Search and Content Management domain.
+My role was essentially to strengthen this team before handing it over to a new Engineering Manager.

-From July 2024 I managed a Find Experience team within the Search and Content Management domain.
+From July 2024 until October 2025 I managed a team within the Search and Content Management domain.

-So far in this team I have:
+During this time I:

 - managed six direct reports
 - collaborated with a Product Manager, Lead Designer and Lead Engineer to review, track and plan the team's progress on specific initiatives
 - demonstrated accountability for the team's delivery plans
-- overseen the team's delivery of Envato's
+- oversaw the team's delivery of Envato's
 [Sounds Like search](https://www.envato.com/blog/find-your-perfect-music-match-with-envatos-sounds-like-search/)
 feature
-- overseen the team's progress towards delivering more Music Uplift initiatives
+- oversaw the team's delivery of more Music Uplift and Search initiatives
 - facilitated the organisation of shared maintenance of two core applications across several teams within the Search and Content Management domain